droosma/blog/content/post/exploring-opentelemetry/index.md

       exporters: [logging, prometheus]
 ```

-Again the endpoint here does not signify the endpoint of the Prometheus instance, but a endpoint of the OpenTelemetry Collector.
-The Prometheus exporter will start a server on this endpoint that Prometheus can scrape.
+Here, the endpoint doesn't signify the endpoint of the Prometheus instance, but rather an endpoint of the OpenTelemetry Collector.
+The Prometheus exporter will initiate a server on this endpoint, which Prometheus can then scrape.

-Finally we need to configure Prometheus to scrape the OpenTelemetry Collector.
-This is done in the `prometheus-config.yaml` file:
+Lastly, we need to configure Prometheus to scrape the OpenTelemetry Collector.
+This is accomplished in the `prometheus-config.yaml` file:

 ```yaml
 scrape_configs: